 While it is reassuring that, for some parts of government at least, tackling economic crime remains top of the agenda, freeports illustrate a key division at the heart of government: those who are working in favour of a more transparent and secure financial system in the UK, and those at the highest level of government who are at best oblivious to the risks, or at worst working against them.

-Alexandria Reid is a Research Analyst in the National Security Studies team at the Royal United Services Institute (RUSI), and Project Officer at SHOC.
+Alexandria Reid is a Research Fellow in the Organised Crime and Policing team at the Royal United Services Institute (RUSI), and Deputy Director of SHOC.
 Alongside colleagues at the Centre for Financial Crime and Security Studies at RUSI, she is currently working on a global project researching illicit trade and money laundering risks in free trade zones.
 More info here: https://bit.ly/2MKRlSa

 The views expressed in this article are those of the author(s) and do not necessarily reflect the views of RUSI or any other institution.